jhs2jhs/WebDownloadJobsManage/README.md

 plan to use cluster module to restart process automaticallly, however, ejdb does not support multiple process, so it has to rely on single process for each task.

+console.time(label)
+console.timeEnd(label): can be used to measure the timedifference.

 2
 . run domain, waiting for error, if error happend, rerun the program for 20 times, if fixed, then reset the count back to 0, otherwise, it will stoped.